QUINEBAUG VALLEY RAIL TRAIL:

 Note; A boat launch for the QUINEBAUG RIVER WATER TRAIL is located here along with a picnic table and Map Board.

 The Quinebaug River Rail Trail continues straight, Northwest, alongside the Quinebaug River Reservoir.
-You follow the hard packed cinder & grass trail along a berm between the river and wetlands before re-entering the woods at 2.4 miles and crossing into Southbridge.
+You follow the hard packed cinder & grass trail along a causeway between the river and wetlands before re-entering the woods at 2.4 miles and crossing into Southbridge

 Quinebaug Valley Rail Trail:

-Note; As of Nov 2025, this next section has opened.
-I have not checked it out yet.
-The Southbridge portion of the Quinebaug Valley Rail Trail will be approximately 5 miles in length as it travels Northwest, through town along the old rail bed to Crane St. At River St, the path will change to on-road bicycle accommodation/lane with adjacent sidewalk to West St. At the West Street School, the trail may be a foot path to the Westville Dam access road with an on-road bike component, or a multi-use path along the river to the Westville Dam access road.
+The trail will change to on-road bicycle accommodation/lane with adjacent sidewalk heading West, to West St crossing into Sturbridge.
+At the West Street School, the trail may be a foot path to the Westville Dam access road with an on-road bike component, or a multi-use path along the river to the Westville Dam access road.

 Quinebaug River Rail Trail; East Section: